-At the Bioanalytical Toxicology group, we work at the interface of exposure science, biology, toxicology, and ecology to understand how chemical mixtures as well as nano- and microplastics disrupt biological systems from a molecular to a community level.
-Using in vitro assays, omics, invertebrate models, and mesocosms, we investigate the impacts of complex exposures to chemicals and plastic particles on human health and the environment.
-We combine non-target mass spectrometry and computational tools to elucidate the composition of complex environmental matrices (drinking, surface, wastewater) as well as everyday plastic products to better characterize human and environmental exposomes.
+At the Bioanalytical Toxicology group, we work at the interface of exposure science, biology, toxicology, and ecology to understand how plastic chemicals as well as nano- and microplastics disrupt biological systems from a molecular to a community level.
+Using in vitro tools, omics, invertebrate models, and mesocosms, we investigate the impacts of plastics on human health and the environment.
+We combine non-target mass spectrometry and computational tools to elucidate the complex chemical composition of everyday plastic products to better characterize human and environmental exposomes.

 The goal and major motivation of our research is to contribute to better protect human and ecosystem health from pollution.